benchristelcom/benchristelcom.github.io/src/posts/tech-defaanged/index.md

 level, I'm angry about the tech industry: about AI, about social media, about data centers, about surveillance, about CEOs who want to replace all thought and labor with mediocre simulacra.
 This is not the future we were promised, and I want to help make it better.
+I want to engage with it constructively.
 But on another level, I'm like: "It seems like everyone hates this shit. *Why don't we just turn off all the computers?*"

 Because as stupid as it sounds, I honestly think that would work.
 I honestly think that would cure the tech industry's bullshit/psychopath problem.
 Just